 Internal Data Management System

 So what we’re talking about here is a tool to present your internal data to your operations team.
-All the user data, the order data, the vendor data, and so on.. needs to be in one place.
+All the user data, the order data, the vendor data, and so on.. need to be in one place.
 The easier it is to navigate, the more efficient your team.

 Ultimately, this isn’t a tool that you purchase but one that your engineering team builds.
 It’s worth covering because as your team builds this, you should give them insight into what the customer team needs access to.
 You also want to think about ways to take that customer data and surface it for business intelligence.
 Services like Looker do a great job of this.

 As you start thinking about your team, pick solutions that support transparency.
 Communication between departments and easily accessible data are key to creating an efficient and effective team.
 While using multiple tech services sounds like it can be expensive, there are usually lower cost or free plans when you’re starting small.
-Even if you think it might be out of budget, it’s worth looking into services that support these key four functions.
+Even if you think it might be out of the budget, it’s worth looking into services that support these key four functions.
 By creating solutions for these four functions, management and improvement become feasible.
 The more your operations are organized and structured, the better your team will function.